Skip to main content

 • Gain practical, professional experience in a law enforcement environment.

 • Serve in one of three program seasons: Spring, Summer, or Fall.
 Each season lasts approximately 12 – 15 weeks.
-Any schedule variations must be approved by the Student Internship Program team.
+The Student Internship Program team must approve any schedule variations.

 • Be expected to work full time, 35-40 hours per week.